7u5/aiface-tf2/README.md

 ## tf-slim-inception
-Modify the original code to support tensorflow2.3,  change some of the codes structure to more easy to modify.
+Modify the original code to support tensorflow2.3,  change some of the codes structure that easier to modify.

 ### Tensorflow 1.14 codes upgrade to tensorflow 2.3 compitable way, and test ok.

-please run export PYTHONPATH="" first if there has PYTHONPATH value. then source path.sh
+please run export PYTHONPATH="" first if there has PYTHONPATH value in Linux env. then source path.sh

 ### Directory structure change and code changes: